dedepene/ha-sofia-transit/README.md

 - `TB` - Trolleybus
 - `N` - Night line

-Note: Metro lines are not included in this integration.
+Note: Metro lines are not included in the initial version of this integration.

 ## Troubleshooting